pieter-groenendijk/oose-library-management-system/documents/patterns.md

 #### Toepassing:
 Het kan gebruikt worden voor het beheren van bibliotheekcatalogi of voor het authenticatiesysteem, zodat er altijd maar één instantie van deze services draait die door de gehele applicatie wordt gedeeld.

+## Strategy Pattern
+_Behavioral_

+Lets you design a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

+### Waarom?
+Isolates implementation details, the interface methods specify what behavior must happen.
+We don't care how that actually happens for _that_ specific type of that object.

+### Toepassing
+The deleting of products from our system.
+The actual implementation for a product type may differ from others.